-“Why does my eyelid hurt?” you may wonder.
+“Why does my eye hurt?” you may wonder.
 Well, did you rub your eyes a bit vigorously when you woke up?
 You may have injured your eye and eyelid.

-Here are other ways you can inadvertently injure your eyelid:
+Here are other ways you can inadvertently injure your eyes:

 - Splashes.
-A splash of soap or detergent can be pretty irritating to delicate eyelid skin
+A splash of soap or detergent can be pretty irritating to the delicate skin around the eyes.

 - Any eye contact with chemicals will be irritating or painful.
 Rinse the eye with cold water or sterile saline solution and get medical attention ASAP.

-Certain Eye Inflammations Cause Eye Pain When Blinking
+Certain Eye Inflammations Cause Eyelid Pain When Blinking

 As we’ve noted, the eyes are delicate, and it doesn’t take much to make them inflamed.
 Some conditions that cause eye inflammation contribute to painful eyelids as well.

-- Blepharitis starts around the base of the eyelashes and produces clumps of scaly skin and can be chronic.
-We don’t know what causes it and it is not contagious.
+- Blepharitis starts around the base of the eyelashes and produces clumps of scaly skin.
+It can be chronic.
+We don’t know what causes it but it is not contagious.
 It makes the eyelids sticky, making blinking uncomfortable.

 - Optic neuritis inflames the optic nerve and causes pain when moving the eyes and eyelids.
 Extreme cases can lead to vision loss.

 - Sinusitis is usually caused by a virus and can make everything on the face painful — including eyelids.